-This curriculum of Higher Specialist Training in Paediatrics was developed in 2022 and undergoes an annual review by Dr Carol Blackburn, Dr Michael Boyle, Dr Jean Donnelly and Dr Orla Flanagan, National Specialty Directors, and by Dr Ann O'Shaughnessy, Head of Education, and by the Paediatrics Specialty Training Committee.
-The curriculum is approved by the Faculty of Paediatrics.
+This curriculum of Higher Specialist Training in Paediatrics was developed in 2022 by a working group and it undergoes an annual review by Dr Carol Blackburn, Dr Michael Boyle, Dr Jean Donnelly and Dr Orla Flanagan, National Specialty Directors, and by the RCPI Education Department.
+The curriculum is approved by the Specialty Training Committee and the Faculty of Paediatrics.